-Zero couldn’t help but chuckle at the two, they were working a lot more efficiently together than before.
-Compare to his friends, Valiant did a pretty decent job of getting things under control when leading his group of friends.
-He was a natural born leader in his own way.
+Zero couldn’t help but chuckle at the two; they worked more efficiently together than before.
+Compared to his friends, Valiant did a pretty decent job of getting things under control when leading his group of friends.
+He was a natural-born leader in his way.

 “Well then, let’s get back on the road.”

 The players trudged forward into the dark passageways as they stepped through the unknown with more dedication than they had before.
-Even though the thought of death was imminent, the chance to explore a whole plane made everyone excited at the prospect of getting stronger than they already were.
+Even though death was imminent, the chance to explore a whole plane excited everyone at the prospect of getting stronger than they already were.

-Zero knew that he couldn’t slack off and patiently observed the surrounding areas carefully.
-He did not wanted to lose anyone in the early stages of the game.
-He knew that it would be detrimental to the team if they started to drop like flies too soon.
+Zero knew he couldn’t slack off and patiently observed the surrounding areas.
+He did not want to lose to anyone in the early stages of the game.
+But, on the other hand, he knew it would be detrimental to the team if they started dropping like flies too soon.